A lot of people often ask questions like, is growing Cabbage in a container possible if you don’t have a backyard garden?

 - Fertilizer = 10 %

-Nevertheless, even though Cabbages are cool plants they need up to 6 hours of sunlight per day.
-When it comes to water, if you have pure sunlight during the day, you sure water daily.
+Nevertheless, even though cabbages are cool plants, they need up to 6 hours of sunlight per day.
+When it comes to water, if you have pure sunlight during the day, you sure need water daily.

-If the temperature is a cool 65 – 75 degrees Fahrenheit during the day, watering 2- 3 times per week should be enough for your Cabbage plant.
+If the temperature is between 65 and 75 degrees Fahrenheit during the day, watering 2-3 times per week should be enough for your cabbage plant.

 The Best Type Of Cabbage to Grow In a Container

-The best type of Cabbages that will grow well in containers are Red Acer Cabbages, Savoy Cabbages, Giant Cabbages, and Traditional Cabbages.
+The best types of cabbages that will grow well in containers are red acer cabbages, savoy cabbages, giant cabbages, and traditional cabbages.

 Red Acer Cabbage:

 The Red Acer Cabbage is a great choice to plant in containers and a raised bed garden.
-Red Cabbages are 5x more nutritional value than most Cabbages.
+Red cabbages have five times more nutritional value than most cabbages.

 Savoy Cabbage:

-The Savoy Cabbage is a unique Cabbage that looks and tastes different from your regular traditional Cabbages.
+The Savoy Cabbage is a unique bag that looks and tastes different from your regular traditional bags.

-Savoy Cabbages have stylish curly green leaves that form the Cabbage.
+Savoy Cabbage has stylish curly green leaves that form the bag.
 Its unique taste and look make it a great choice to plant in containers.

 Gaint Cabbage:

-When it comes to the giant variety of Cabbage, they ten to feed on a lot of water a fertilizer.
-However, once they have been successfully grown, they will produce a large head of Cabbage.
-Its taste is much different than the Savoy, Red Acer, and regular traditionally Cabbages.
+When it comes to the giant variety of cabbage, they tend to feed on a lot of water as fertilizer.
+However, once they have been successfully grown, they will produce a large head of cabbage.
+Its taste is much different than that of the Savoy, Red Acer, and traditional Cabbage.

 What Type Of Fertilizers To Use On Container Cabbage

-Some compost already has fertilizers in them, however, if you planting in raised beds or a container there are 3 types of fertilizer to use.
+Some compost already has fertilizer in it; however, if you are planting in raised beds or a container, there are three types of fertilizer to use.

 Types of Fertilizers